bclindner/chipbot2.0/README.md

 ### Karma

-chipbot2 allows to upvote and downvote subjects.
+chipbot2 lets you upvote and downvote subjects, so you can compete over whether Other M sucks!
+(Just kidding - you can't upvote Other M.)

 To check the karma of an existing subject: